 Toasted coconut is so yummy!
 I sometimes just snack on it plain, but it also tastes amazing served over your favorite desserts.
 I love it on top of coconut cream pie, carrot cake, lemon coconut dessert lasagna, key lime pie and 7-layer bars.

 Toasted coconut is SO easy and only takes a few minutes to make.
 When you toast the coconut, it really brings out the flavor and leaves you with a delicious and nutty, caramelized taste.
-I often snack on it plain, but it also tastes great served over your favorite desserts or snacks!
+I often snack on it plain, but it also tastes great served over your favorite desserts, snacks or side dishes like coconut rice.

 Baking the coconut is my favorite way to toast it, but you can also easily toast it on the stove as well.
 Both turn out perfectly crispy and golden brown.
 Sweetened coconut (my favorite) takes an extra minute or two more to toast than unsweetened, but adds the perfect sweet flavor.
 So easy and yummy!